 Never before in the history of humankind it was so easy, so cheap, and so much fun to start your own enterprise.

 As a result, the world is exploding with individual enterprises.
-According to World Startup Report, there were already over 140,000 startups worldwide at the beginning of 2014 .
+There were already over 150 million startups worldwide in 2022.
 There is every reason to think that this number has only grown ever since.

 Quantity does convert to quality.
-Fortune in its latest report has discovered an 80-strong herd of unicorns on this planet.
+Fortune in its report has discovered an 80-strong herd of unicorns on this planet.
 This is a Silicon Valley buzzword for startups valued over a billion USD.
 Five years ago there were only eight of them around.

 In the core, there is one important and largely overlooked tendency.
 More and more startup founders come from a non-tech background.
 What have once been a stonewalled realm of brilliant engineers and all-mighty angel investors now is an open playing field for everyone who has a good idea, understands the market and has guts to give it a shot.

 Main reason for this is that technical innovation does no longer play a key role in a startup.
 A deep understanding of your target audience’s needs and behaviour has taken over its place.

 This army of non-techies advance traditional industries to another level through marrying their expertise in the particular field with technical skills of developers and designers.
 The potential for innovation this way becomes unlimited.
 Anything can be disrupted now.
 And it is: AirBnB challenges the millennia-old hotel industry, Homejoy revolutionises home cleaning, Uber makes taxi drivers going on strikes worldwide.
 But they cannot stop the progress.
 No one ever could.
 The progress is now not only moving much faster, it is also spreading to the sides – like a river that has entered a broad valley and is now flooding over it, covering all the visible space to the horizon.